 Examine both the Site path to determine if it matches the path

 the File directory path to determine if it matches

 [abcde] is a random string).

-If your both the Site path and File directory path values match the described strings, your Drush aliases are connecting to your server.
+If both the Site path and the File directory path values match the described strings, your Drush aliases are connecting to your server.

 Common sources of problems with this file include the following:

-After you ensure that your website will work with Acquia Cloud Site Factory's directory structure and you test your Drush aliases, you are ready to begin migrating your website into Acquia Cloud Site Factory.
+After you ensure that your website will work with the Site Factory directory structure and you test your Drush aliases, you should review Checklist for migrating your sites to Site Factory.